 When going through Fender’s own marketing material for the Standard Tele, its main selling point seems to be that it is a Telecaster.

 It comes with an alder body, which generates a nice bright tone.
 All the additional parts are stock, standard Fender.
 This includes the pickups, which, combined with the alder body, is where the familiar Tele twang comes from.

 These pickups are connected to the three-way selector switch, and two knobs, one each for volume and tone.

 Currently, the Standard Tele only comes with a maple neck, as opposed to previous years – or indeed with current Standard Stratocasters – where rosewood is an option.
-There are 21 shiny frets, and black dot inlays embedded in said fingerboard.
+There are 21 shiny frets, and black dot inlays embedded in the said fingerboard.